Feds vow major aid for Hurricane Ian victims amid rescues

-FORT MYERS, Fla.
-(AP) — With the death toll from Hurricane Ian rising and hundreds of thousands of people without power in Florida and the Carolinas, U.S. officials vowed Sunday to unleash a massive amount of federal disaster aid as crews scrambled to rescue people stranded by the storm.
+With the death toll from Hurricane Ian rising and hundreds of thousands of people without power in Florida and the Carolinas, U.S. officials vowed Sunday to unleash an unprecedented amount of federal disaster aid as crews scrambled to rescue people still trapped by floodwaters.

-Days after Ian tore through central Florida, carving a deadly path of destruction into the Carolinas, water levels continued rising in some flooded areas, inundating homes and streets that were passable just a day or two earlier.
+Days after Ian tore through central Florida, carving a deadly path of destruction into the Carolinas, water levels continued to rise in some flooded areas, inundating homes and streets that were passable just a day or two earlier.

 With branches strewn across the grounds of St. Hillary’s Episcopal Church in Ft.
 Myers, the Rev. Charles Cannon recognized the immense loss during his Sunday sermon but also gave thanks for what remained.
 That included the church’s stained-glass windows and steeple.